GW2ToolBelt/GW2APIClient/README.md

 by the Guild Wars 2 API. [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) is used for built-in support for serialization from and to JSON.

+A type definition for the `identity` field exposed by the MumbleLink mechanism is also available.
+Check out [GW2ML](https://github.com/GW2ToolBelt/GW2ML) for reading MumbleLink data.

 ### API Client